 What if you have only two days in Rome?
 You can certainly see the big highlights of Rome in two days albeit swiftly.
-Here are the must-sees, that frankly you can whizz though in a couple days, but I highly suggest slowing it down and spending at least five days in the Eternal City.
+Here are the must-sees, that frankly you can whizz though in Rome in 2 days.
+Of course, I highly suggest slowing it down and spending more time in the Eternal City.

 Rome in 2 Days